 - Is it possible to divide the overall content of a training topic into several smaller sections while retaining the common training topic?

-- Just as important, before developing a microlearning program, is to be aware of what the learning is intended for.
+- Before developing a microlearning program, just as important is to be aware of what the learning is intended for.
 In today’s digital world, learners’ attention abilities are diminishing, so it is necessary to be able to choose the most appropriate microlearning method for each of the target audiences (short lectures, video materials, etc.).